bigyanse/system-design/60DaysofLearning.md

 ### Day43

 - Reverse Proxy vs Load Balancer
-    - Load Balancer is useful when you have multiple servers, load balancers route traffic to a set of servers serving the same function
+    - Load Balancer is useful when we have multiple servers, load balancers route traffic to a set of servers serving the same function
     - Reverse proxy is useful even with just one web server or application server
 - NGINX Architecture
     - NGINX Process Model